gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 `USER`|Username of mailer (usually just your e-mail address).
 `PASSWD`|Password of mailer.
 `SKIP_VERIFY`|Do not verify the self-signed certificates.
+`USE_PLAIN_TEXT`|Indicate whether to use `text/plain` as format of content or not.

-Note: Actually, Gogs supports only SMTP with STARTTLS.
+Note: Gogs supports only SMTP with STARTTLS.

 ### Cache (`cache`)